BlakeRhodes/NeoArcadia/Civic-Projects.md

 To build a Civic Project, a party must gather the required resources and bring them to the hex.
 Additionally, if the Civic Project involves constructing a building, the party must clear the hex before construction can begin.
 The standard construction process involves the following steps:

 1. **Scout**: The party must successfully scout the hex where they wish to build the Civic Project.

-2. **Encounter Resolution**: The party must confront and resolve all encounters in the hex to clear the area for building.
-The party may choose the order that they resolve the encounters.
+2. **Encounter Resolution**: The party must confront all the regular encounters in the hex to clear the area for building.
+The party may choose the order that they resolve the encounters and do not have defeat combat encounters, just face them.
 This step ensures the safety and security of the construction site.

+3. Hexes with special encounters may not be built upon.

-3. **Resource Allocation**: The party must use all the gathered resources needed to construct the Project.
+4. **Resource Allocation**: The party must use all the gathered resources needed to construct the Project.

-4. **Construction Complete**: Once the construction is finished, the party updates the hex sheet with the new Project and removes the encounter table, signifying the completion of the construction.
+5. **Construction Complete**: Once the construction is finished, the party updates the hex sheet with the new Project and removes the encounter table, signifying the completion of the construction.

 #### Special Rule - Pooling Resources